-In order to ensure compliance with relevant laws and regulations, internal policies and procedures Chesterfield Borough Council has a comprehensive induction policy and provides training for staff and Members on a regular basis.
+In order to ensure compliance with relevant laws and regulations, internal policies and procedures Chesterfield Borough Council has a comprehensive induction package and provides training for staff and Members on a regular basis.
 The Constitution is underpinned by legal references.
 Training needs are identified through Member and employee performance and development reviews and continuous professional development is encouraged.
-Policies are readily available on the intranet.
+In 2017 the Council introduced an online learning tool that records all training and includes a comprehensive bank of training modules.
+Policies are readily available on the intranet to view.